 The general curriculum for didactics is based on a 2-year rotation of topics chosen in preparation of ABOG certification.
 Additional conferences and seminars address the ACGME general competencies.
 The faculty has also developed a rotation-based curriculum to address the goals and objectives of each rotation.

 At least three hours per week are dedicated to protected conferences and seminars.
 Other conferences include general and rotation-specific topics such as genetics, tumor board, fetal monitor interpretation, patient safety/quality improvement, journal club, peer review, ethics and case presentations.
 Given the small size of the residency program, conferences are primarily interactive rather than didactic.
 Self-learning programs are offered in the areas of obstetrics, reproductive endocrinology, and adolescent gynecology.
 Each resident is required to perform a formal presentation of a rotation-based subject or a topic of personal interest.

-All residents have online access to the major OB/GYN journals as well as an extensive list of texts and journals through the Ascension Saint Thomas and UTHSC library systems.
-The program provides Rosh Review and UpToDate at no cost to the resident.
+All residents have online access to the major OB/GYN journals as well as an extensive list of online resources, including “UpToDate,” textbooks, and journals through the UTHSC library systems.
+The program provides the TrueLearn question banks for yearly CREOG in-training exams and the ABOG Qualifying Examination (PGY4s) at no cost to the resident.